How to be more sustainable in the kitchen

 Finalists for the S.Pellegrino Award for Social Responsibility share their top tips.

-At the S.Pellegrino Young Chef Academy Grand Finale (29-30 October in Milan), a number of additional awards will be given out alongside the main prize.
+At the Grand Finale of S.Pellegrino Young Chef Academy Competition 2019-21 (28-30 October in Milan), a number of additional awards will be given out alongside the main prize.

 Voted for by Food Made Good, an organisation dedicated to sustainability in food, the S.Pellegrino Award for Social Responsibility will highlight those regional chef finalists whose dish makes the best use of sustainable practices.